 The deadline for admission and financial support is Feb.
 15. Apply online at

-The M.S. in Applied Statistics and Analytics requires a total of 30-36 credit hours of academic work, which includes six hours of prerequisite course work, 27 hours of course work, and three hours of industrial internship.
+The M.S. in Applied Statistics and Analytics requires a total of 30-33 credit hours of academic work, which includes three hours of prerequisite course work, 27 hours of course work, and three hours of industrial internship or a PLan B project.